5 Reasons that Assisted Living for Seniors Is the Best Solution When Living at Home Makes You Less Independent

 One of the most American concepts is Independence- but what does it mean exactly?
 Is it doing what you want when you want it, or simply being stubborn to the point of not changing?
 Many limitations are forcing many people to stay home rather than get the care they need; showing why people decide to make a switch, get out of their home, and start get pampering, care, and companionship that seniors and those aging with mental needs get at assisted living homes that they simply aren’t getting at their homes.

-In many situations assisted living homes for memory care or senior living communities for Dementia patients seems like the obvious choice – but statistics would say the opposite as recent New York Times article suggest that up to 80% of Alzheimer’s patients and elderly with memory care needs are not getting the care that they need because they haven’t started the process of picking assisted living communities and up to 6 percent (or about 2 million elderly or aging people over the age of 65) who are “independent” living outside of a assisted living or memory care community ONLY get to leave their house as little as once a week, sometimes less.
+In many situations assisted living homes for memory care or senior living residences for Dementia patients seems like the obvious choice – but statistics would say the opposite as recent New York Times article suggest that up to 80% of Alzheimer’s patients and elderly with memory care needs are not getting the care that they need because they haven’t started the process of picking assisted living communities and up to 6 percent (or about 2 million elderly or aging people over the age of 65) who are “independent” living outside of a assisted living or memory care residence ONLY get to leave their house as little as once a week, sometimes less.

 For Aging Adults, There’s More to Life Than Just Going to Doctors’ Appointments

 When seniors ARE leaving their homes, it’s only for doctors’ appointments; not pedicures, manicures, or going to church like they used to or visiting friends and family.
 In these situations – their home becomes a prison, and they never leave.
 Seniors, aging adults, and those with memory care needs become prisoners with simple limitations like stairs or driving becoming their jail cells.